|

 MURDOCH:

-English form of Gaelic Muireadhach, meaning
+Anglicized form of Scottish Gaelic Muireadhach, meaning

 "sea warrior."